-While many people around the world are considered food-insecure, about 40 percent of harvest is thrown away and never reaches our mouth.
-Nearly 20 percent of landfill is consisted of food waste.
-Our shopping, cooking and eating habits could contribute to overall food waste.
+While many people around the world are considered food-insecure, about 40 percent of the harvest is thrown away and never reaches our mouth.
+Nearly 20 percent of the landfill consists of food waste.
+Our shopping, cooking, and eating habits could contribute to overall food waste.
 Government regulations also contribute to the high level of food waste.
 The food distribution system may not be nimble enough to properly distribute the whole crop to the market and eventually to consumers.
-On the other hand, consumer behaviours also play a role in causing food waste.
+On the other hand, consumer behaviors also play a role in causing food waste.

 Consumers should choose quality over quantity.
 Excess consumption is often considered as the main reason for food waste.
-Waste is a serious social disease and it is better to purchase quality food at limited amount than buying higher quantity of lower quality food that will end up being thrown away, because we don’t time to cook and eat it.
+Waste is a serious social disease and it is better to purchase quality food at a limited amount than buying a higher quantity of lower quality food that will end up being thrown away because we don’t time to cook and eat it.

-Some produce in the market may have blemishes and other imperfections, but they are still fresh and edible.
+Some products in the market may have blemishes and other imperfections, but they are still fresh and edible.
 In fact, imperfect produce is often sold at lower prices.
-By buying it, we could both reduce food waste and safe money.
+By buying it, we could both reduce food waste and save money.
 Just because a fresh cabbage has a few dark spots, it could still be consumed, instead of ending up in landfill or compost pile.

 Stir fry and soup are versatile meals.
 We could make them using leftover bits of veggies and meats.
 Even bones and chicken skin can be boiled to make basic broth for soups and stews.
 If fruits start to overripe and will go bad in a couple of days, we could use them to make pies or other baked products.